tomshaw/electricgrid-demo/README.md

 php artisan db:seed
 ```

-This will seed the database with a rich set of data, giving you a ready-to-use environment for testing.
+This will give you a ready-to-use environment for testing.

 ### Contributing